Contact Us

 Quantization reduces LLM inference cost by running models at lower numerical precision.

 We benchmarked 4 precision formats of Qwen3-32B on a single H100 GPU.
-Over 2,000 inference runs and 12,000+ MMLU-Pro questions were executed to measure the real-world trade-offs between speed, memory, and accuracy.
+We ran over 2,000 inference runs and 12,000+ MMLU-Pro questions to measure the real-world trade-offs between speed, memory, and accuracy.

 LLM quantization benchmark results